survivejs/react-book/manuscript/04_implementing_notes.md

 ## Adding New Items to the List

 Adding more items to the list would be a good starting point for further development.
-Currently the state of our application is tied to `render()`.
-In order to make it possible to modify it, we'll need to convert it into component *state*.
-After that, we can define operations to alter it.
-As the state changes, React will update the list automatically for us.
-In React terms, state definition looks like this:
+Each React component may maintain internal `state`.
+In this case `state` would refer to the data model we just defined.
+As we modify the state through React's `setState` method, React will eventually call the `render()` method and update the user interface.
+This idea allows us to implement interactivity, such as adding new items to the list.

+React forces you to think about state carefully.
+As the complexity of your application grows, this becomes a fundamental issue.
+This is the reason why various state management solutions have been developed.
+They allow you to push application state management related concerns out of your React components.

+Components may still retain some state of their own.
+A good example is state related to the user interface.
+A fancy dropdown component might want to maintain its visibility state by itself for example.
+We will discuss state management in greater detail as we develop the application.

+Assuming we are using a class based component definition, we can define the initial state of our component in its `constructor`.
+It is a special method that gets called when the component is instantiated initially.
+In this case we can push our initial data definition there and set it as our component `state`:

 **app/components/App.jsx**